The Wendy's Company (WEN) Shares Down Despite Recent Market Volatility

 WEN’s Market Performance

-The stock of The Wendy’s Company (WEN) has seen a -2.79% decrease in the past week, with a 1.97% rise in the past month, and a 1.55% gain in the past quarter.
-The volatility ratio for the week is 1.48%, and the volatility levels for the past 30 days are at 1.61% for WEN.
-The simple moving average for the last 20 days is -0.92% for WEN stock, with a simple moving average of 8.31% for the last 200 days.
+The stock of The Wendy’s Company (WEN) has seen a -2.29% decrease in the past week, with a -2.77% drop in the past month, and a -4.14% fall in the past quarter.
+The volatility ratio for the week is 3.15%, and the volatility levels for the past 30 days are at 1.93% for WEN.
+The simple moving average for the last 20 days is -3.29% for WEN stock, with a simple moving average of 5.19% for the last 200 days.

 Analysts’ Opinion of WEN

-Many brokerage firms have already submitted their reports for WEN stocks, with Deutsche Bank repeating the rating for WEN by listing it as a “Hold.”
-The predicted price for WEN in the upcoming period, according to Deutsche Bank is $23 based on the research report published on January 17th of the current year 2023.
+Deutsche Bank, on the other hand, stated in their research note that they expect to see WEN reach a price target of $23.
+The rating they have provided for WEN stocks is “Hold” according to the report published on January 17th, 2023.

-Evercore ISI, on the other hand, stated in their research note that they expect to see WEN reach a price target of $25.
-The rating they have provided for WEN stocks is “In-line” according to the report published on January 13th, 2023.
+Evercore ISI gave a rating of “In-line” to WEN, setting the target price at $25 in the report published on January 13th of the current year.

-Volatility was left at 1.61%, however, over the last 30 days, the volatility rate increased by 1.48%, as shares surge +3.58% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.87% lower at present.
+Volatility was left at 1.93%, however, over the last 30 days, the volatility rate increased by 3.15%, as shares sank -2.38% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -5.23% lower at present.

 Stock Fundamentals for WEN